siph/blog/01/using_lunarvim.md

 ![Default look](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/a01hnjlza1c48sklgvev.png)

 ## Configuring LunarVim
+The default configurations are perfectly usable and capable of serious development right out of the gate.
+However, with some simple changes we can make it more closely fit our preferences.

 If we look in our user configurations files (~/.config/lvim/), we can see that LunarVim has generated a default configuration file.
 After opening the file, LunarVim automatically installs the language server for lua, providing us with auto-completion and linting which makes working with the configuration file much easier.

-The default configurations are perfectly usable and capable of serious development right out of the gate.
-However, we can make some simple changes to make it more closely fit our preferences.

 ### Changing the Leader Key and Theme
 By default LunarVim uses the spacebar as its leader key.
 I, however, prefer to use the comma key.